fadhli00/DetectionLab/phase-1/README.md

 | vmbr2 | LAN 2 |
 | vmbr3 | LAN 3 |

-Virtual machines are connected only to the bridge that corresponds to their intended network segment.
-This enforces segmentation at both the **hypervisor** and **firewall** layers.
+Virtual machines are connected only to the bridge that matches their intended role.
+This prevents accidental cross-network access and reinforces the idea that segmentation isn’t just a firewall concept—it’s layered.

 ---

 ### 🔥 pfSense Interface Design

-pfSense is deployed with multiple interfaces, one for each network segment:
+pfSense is configured with a dedicated interface for each network:

 | Interface | IP Address | Network |
 |---------|------------|---------|